threadi/wp-personio-integration-light/readme.txt

 * New check for configured Personio-URL in Site Health
 * Now compatible with the WordPress-plugin AMP
 * And now compatibly with the WordPress-plugin PDF Generator for WP to print your positions as PDF in frontend
+* Check for and re-install missing cron-events (e.g. for automatically import positions) if they are missing
 * Removed 5 minutes cronjob as it is discouraged by WordPress (TODO Migrate)
 * Removed support for multilingual-plugins to detect the actual language (this is now only in Pro-plugin)
 * Removed usage of filter in classic widgets